 Ryan Gosling and Emma Stone falling in love in the city of dreamers – what a glorious movie is Damien Chazelle’s romantic musical LA LA LAND.

-The superlatives came tumbling out of me after watching LA LA LAND, the 2nd film from writer / director Damien Chazelle.
+The superlatives came tumbling out of me after watching LA LA LAND, the second film from writer/director Damien Chazelle.
 Amazing.
 Breathtaking.
 Fabulous.
 Incredible.
 Magical.
 Scintillating.
 Wonderful.

 It’s all that and more.
-This musical romance that conjures up gorgeous memories of the great musicals of the 1950s, as well as being a love-letter to Los Angeles and the artistic dreamers who flock to the city, is an audacious follow-up from the man who wowed us with his 1st movie Whiplash.
+This musical romance that conjures up gorgeous memories of the great musicals of the 1950s, as well as being a love letter to Los Angeles and the artistic dreamers who flock to the city, is an audacious follow-up from the man who wowed us with his first movie Whiplash.

-From the minute those opening bars of the 1st musical number ‘Another day of sun’ started and I watched the ensemble sing and dance their hearts out whilst stuck in a traffic jam, tears of joy began to trickle down my cheek and they hardly stopped in the following 2 hours.
+From the minute those opening bars of the first musical number ‘Another day of sun’ started and I watched the ensemble sing and dance their hearts out whilst stuck in a traffic jam, tears of joy began to trickle down my cheek and they hardly stopped in the following 2 hours.
 Golly geez this movie makes you feel good!
 And even though there are of course bittersweet, painful moments too in the love affair of jazz pianist Sebastian and aspiring actress Mia, the overwhelming feeling you get as you drift out of the cinema is joy.